runpod/runpod-python/docs/serverless/worker.md

 The worker starts with a TTL as specified by the environment variable `TERMINATE_IDLE_TIME` or defaults to 60 seconds as specified with `self.ttl`.
 When a new job is received, a `work_in_progress` flag is set.
 When the job is completed, the `work_in_progress` flag is cleared and the TTL is reset.
 If the `work_in_progress` flag is not cleared within the `work_timeout` period, the worker will exit.

  If the worker does not receive a new job within idle period, the worker will exit.

-## Tracking TTL

-On working initialization a time tracking thread is started, this thread monitors the workers TTL and exits the worker if the TTL has expired.

-## Worker Zero

-Worker zero can have a modified TTL behavior, to flag a worker as worker zero set `self.is_worker_zero` to `True`.
-Worker zero will not run the TTL check thread.

-## Worker Seppuku

-When the TTL of a worker has expired the function `self.seppuku` is called.
-On exit the following actions are taken:

-- RunPod API call to delete the pod

 ## Local Testing